 Georgia and most other states have made texting while driving illegal, but the penalties for violating this law are not very severe.
 For example, for a first distracted driving violation, the penalty is a maximum fine of $50 and one demerit point on their driving record.
 A second offense doubles the fine to $100 and adds two demerit points to the driving record.
 And a third offense triples the fine to $150 and adds three demerit points to the driving record.

 So far, it does not appear that these penalties are doing all that much to curb the problem of distracted driving.
 Hopefully, behaviors will change in the future as more people become aware of the dangers of this type of activity.
-In the meantime, motorcyclists need to continue driving defensively and watch closely for signs that a motorist might be distracted so they can keep their distance.
+In the meantime, when it comes to distracted driving and motorcycle accidents, motorcyclists need to continue driving defensively.
+Motorcyclist will need to watch closely for signs that a motorist might be distracted so they can keep their distance.

-Even if you do all you can to avoid an accident, you cannot control the actions of others.
-If you or a loved one got hurt in a distracted driving accident in Georgia, Ross Moore Law is here to help.
-Message us online or call our office today at (404) 905-3146 for a free consultation with our attorney.
-We look forward to serving you!
+Even if you do all you can to avoid an accident, motorcyclist cannot control the actions of others.
+Distracted driving and motorcycle accidents are unfortunately two matters that are becoming more common.
+If you or a loved one got hurt by distracted driver in a motorcycle crash accident in Georgia, Attorney Ross Moore is here to help.